-The Onkyo TX-SR373 AV receiver is a fantastic option for any home cinema set-up.
-It’s packed full of features yet is easy to set-up and operate.
+The Onkyo TX-SR373 AV receiver is a fantastic option for any home cinema set-up as its packed full of features yet is easy to set-up and operate.

-Whether you’re looking for a way to control multiple inputs or to improve your sound, the Onkyo TX-SR373 dies this and more.
+Whether you’re looking for a way to control multiple inputs or to improve your sound, the Onkyo TX-SR373 (£239 from Amazon) offers this and more.
 Plus with 11 inputs, you can easily streamline and control multiple devices with a single click.

 Using a range of the latest software, this Onkyo unit provides superb audio and visual experience.
 Dolby TrueHD and DTS-HD Master Audio technology ensure the sound is excellent.
 The visuals are just as impressive, especially as it’s 4k and 3D ready.